Abstract

 Replication topology consists of three servers – the subscriber, publisher and distributor.
 The subscribers are the servers receiving the data.
 The publisher is the server that holds the initial set of data being made available to the subscribers.
 The distributor is the server that contains many of the settings.
 It also holds the data as it is moved from the publisher to the subscribers.

-Snapshot replication is the easiest replication type to understand because it is conceptually similar to full backup and restore.
+Snapshot Replication Snapshot replication is the easiest replication type to understand because it is conceptually similar to full backup and restore.
 With snapshot replication the server copies entire set of data to the subscriber at scheduled time, rewriting the data at subscriber with each copy of operation.
 However snapshot replication does not operate on the complete the database as backup and restore does.
 Snapshot replication copies only specified articles from publisher to the subscribers.
 Keep in mind because snapshot replication copies entire set of data every time it runs, you should use this replication type only when the amount of data is small and rather static.

-Peer-to-peer transactional replication is designed for applications that might read or might modify the data in any database that participates in replication.
+Transactional Replication Peer-to-peer transactional replication is designed for applications that might read or might modify the data in any database that participates in replication.
 Additionally, if any servers that host the databases are unavailable, you can modify the application to route traffic to the remaining servers.
 The remaining servers contain identical copies of the data.

-Log shipping is the process of automating the backup of database and transaction log files on a production SQL server, and then restoring them onto a standby server.
+Log shipping Log shipping is the process of automating the backup of database and transaction log files on a production SQL server, and then restoring them onto a standby server.
 But this is not all, the key feature of log shipping is that it will automatically backup transaction logs throughout the day (for whatever interval you specify) and automatically restore them on the standby server.
 This in effect keeps the two SQL Servers in sync.
 Should the production server fail, all you have to do is point the users to the new server.
 Well, it's not really that easy, but it comes close if you put enough effort into your log shipping setup

 Log shipping involves one Primary Server and one or many secondary server and one monitor server.
 First transaction log backup of database on primary server is taken and then the backup files are moved to the secondary servers and transaction log backups are applied to each of the secondary databases individually.
 An optional third server instance, known as the monitor server, records the history and status of backup and restores operations and, optionally, raises alerts if these operations fail to occur as scheduled.